deacristi/docFlow/docs/docflow_quickstart.md

 ## 🎯 What is docFlow?

-**docFlow** is TradePulse's AI Context Engineering Framework - a systematic approach to human-AI collaboration that ensures high-quality, production-ready code through structured documentation, constraints, and templates.
+**docFlow** is an AI Context Engineering Framework - a systematic approach to human-AI collaboration that ensures high-quality, production-ready code through structured documentation, constraints, and templates.

 **Core Philosophy**: Manage AI context quality through Research → Plan → Implement workflow with hard constraints and executable patterns.